semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 project exists in.
 Last, the related GitHub repository will remain intact after deleting a project from Semaphore 2.0.

-Last, you can use the same project name under multiple organizations but you cannot use the same project name more than once under a single organization.
+You can use the same project name under multiple organizations but you cannot use the same project name more than once under a single organization.

+### Dashboards

+A Semaphore 2.0 `Dashboard` is a place when you can define multiple `widgets` in order to overview the operations of your current Semaphore 2.0 organization.

+A `widget` is used for watching the activity of pipelines and workflows according to certain criteria that are defined using filters that help you narrow down the displayed information.

+As it happens with `secrets`, each `dashboards` is associated with a given organization.
+Therefore, in order to view a specific `dashboard` you should be connected to the organization the `dashboard` belongs to.

 ## Working with organizations